eProsima/all-docs/source/docindex.rst

-*eProsima Non-Intrusive DDS Recorder* is a tool to record all the DDS traffic in the network, using a non-intrusive mechanism allowing the user to test, analyze or log the DDS distributed systems without adding any new DDS participant or service, ensuring the recording the real behavior and timing.
+*eProsima Non-Intrusive DDS Recorder* is a tool to record all the DDS traffic in the network, using a non-intrusive mechanism allowing the user to test, analyze or log the DDS distributed systems without adding any new DDS participant or service, ensuring the recording of the real behavior and timing.

 .. _eProsima website: https://www.eprosima.com/
 .. _eProsima Fast DDS: https://fast-dds.docs.eprosima.com/en/latest/